 Jointly owned land used as a home

-Joint assessments do not assess jointly owned land used by one or more of the owners as their home (also referred to as principal place of residence (PPR)).
+Joint assessments do not assess jointly owned land used by one or more of the owners as their home, which is also referred to as principal place of residence (PPR).

 If you use the jointly owned land as your PPR and receive an individual assessment because you own other taxable land, your assessment will reflect this exemption.
-If all the land you own is exempt, you will not receive any assessment.
+If all the land you own is exempt, you will not receive an assessment.